Juan-les-Pins

-Juan-les-Pins (/fr/; Joan dei Pins) is a town in the commune of Antibes in the Alpes-Maritimes department in Southeastern France.
-Located on the French Riviera, it is situated between Nice and Cannes, 13 km to the southwest of Nice Côte d'Azur Airport.
+Juan-les-Pins (/fr/; Joan dei Pins or Joan dels Pins) is a town in the French commune of Antibes, located in the department of Alpes-Maritimes, and the region of Provence-Alpes-Côte d'Azur, Southeastern France.
+Located on the French Riviera, it is situated between Nice and Cannes, 13 km to the southwest of Nice-Côte d'Azur Airport.
 Juan-les-Pins is a major holiday destination popular with the international jet set, with a casino, nightclubs and beaches.
 It is served by Juan-les-Pins station on the Marseille–Ventimiglia railway.